groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > 🤖 "Grammar/Accent Errors ([Image C2](/assets/rhode_C2.JPG)): The Italian translation line at the top prints **'TINTA LABBRÂ'** with an incorrect circumflex accent over the final **'A'**."

 ✅ This appears to be correct too.
 I think it's actually a tilde (Ã) above the A on the box and not a circumflex, but either way, Google Translate indicates that no accent is necessary in "TINTA LABBRA" ("lip stain").
+It's a minor error that clearly escaped detection at Rhode.
+But Gemini noticed it, and it made the AI wrongly decide that this package was counterfeit.

 <br>